mtsanford/essentialrect-lib/README.md

 #### essentialRect (optional)

 A Rect object that defines the essential rectangle for the image.
-If not provided, it will be set to the the rectangle of the entire image, or a centered rectangle that is contrained by minAspectRatio and/or maxAspectRatio.
+If not provided, it will be set to the rectangle of the entire image, or a centered rectangle that is contrained by minAspectRatio and/or maxAspectRatio.

 #### onEssentialRectChange (optional)